Lives of Quiet Desperation (Andrew Yelverton)

 But many don’t know where or how to start and many are fearful of taking that first step.
 After all, it takes courage for a man to admit that he is struggling with life and it is deeply ingrained in our culture that men don’t ask for help.

 I was in this position about 15 years ago.
-At that time, I was seeing a counsellor who suggested I attend a Men Being Real weekend workshop offered by Essentially Men, a charitable trust whose mission is to promote positive social change for men and boys through a range of educational programmes.
+At that time, I was seeing a counsellor who suggested I attend a Men Being Real weekend workshop offered by Essentially Men, a charitable trust whose mission is to promote positive social change for men through a range of educational programmes.

 The weekend turned out to be a powerful transformative experience for me.
 Something powerful occurs when men lay down their metaphorical armor and share with each other their stories and experiences.
 I was surprised at the common threads that wove in and out of our lives and relieved to understand that I was not alone in my own fears, struggles and insecurities.
 This insight is something that cannot be gained from a self-help book or a one-on-one conversation.
 It simply has to be experienced.